litestar-org/litestar/docs/usage/route-handlers.rst

     from typing import TYPE_CHECKING

-    from starlite import Controller, post
+    from litestar import Controller, post

     from domain import Model  # noqa: TC002

-However, this approach can get tedious, so as an alternative, Starlite accepts a ``signature_namespace`` mapping at every :ref:`layer <layered-architecture>` of the application.
+However, this approach can get tedious, so as an alternative, Litestar accepts a ``signature_namespace`` mapping at every :ref:`layer <layered-architecture>` of the application.
 The following is a demonstration of how to use this pattern.